All Collections

 In this article we will help you understand why and correct any problems.

-This can happen because the system considers that the worker or the machine associated with the record are not in their working hours.
+This can happen because the system considers that the worker or the machine associated with the record are not in its working hours.
+This may be related to the schedule, downtime records or punch clock records.

 Both workers and machines have schedules associated to them.
 If they are working out of their schedule, their productivity will not be counted.